thiyyakat/scaling-advisor/docs/motivation.md

 * It offers a more elaborate consolidation as compared to CA. However, active consolidation is seldom turned on due to potential disruptions to the deployed workloads.
 Even though Karpenter offers [disruption budget](https://karpenter.sh/docs/concepts/disruption/) it still is not a heavily used feature and there are open issues on this feature.
 * It offers general lifecycle management of instances/machines apart from autoscaling clusters.
 This creates a larger overlap of responsibilities with node-lifecycle-management components like the MCM thus aggravating the two-actor issues.
 * It only supports [AWS](https://github.com/aws/karpenter-provider-aws) and [Azure](https://github.com/Azure/karpenter-provider-azure) cloud providers at the moment.
-* It couples scaling recommendations with node lifecycle actions thus changes in core recommendation logic will require a fork to be maintained or contribute upstream.
+* It couples scaling advice with node lifecycle actions thus changes in core advisor logic will require a fork to be maintained or contribute upstream.

 ### How we addressed CA challenges?

-A proof-of-concept [Scaling Recommender](https://github.tools.sap/kubernetes/gardener-scaling-recommender) was envisaged which has single responsibility to provide scaling advice by leveraging the kubernetes kube-scheduler on the current cluster state.
+A proof-of-concept [Scaling Advisor](https://github.tools.sap/kubernetes/gardener-scaling-recommender) was envisaged which has single responsibility to provide scaling advice by leveraging the kubernetes kube-scheduler on the current cluster state.

 ![Scaling Recommender POC Flow](assets/poc-flow.png)

 #### Single actor responsibility

-Scaling analysis should be the primary concern of a scaling recommender.
+Scaling analysis should be the primary concern of a scaling advisor.
 In our PoC, a clear separation was introduced between the responsibilities of scaling analysis and scaling execution.
-Our scaling-recommender provides scaling advice after analysis of the as-is cluster state which includes the unscheduled pods.
-Since lifecycle-management components like MCM will leverage the advice produced by the scaling recommender and will be the only actor to perform real lifecycle operations on the cluster, there are no overlapping actors.
+Our scaling-advisor provides scaling advice after analysis of the as-is cluster state which includes the unscheduled pods.
+Since lifecycle-management components like MCM will leverage the advice produced by the scaling-advisor and will be the only actor to perform real lifecycle operations on the cluster, there are no overlapping actors.

 #### Alleviating CA inherent design flaws

 * Due to clear separation of responsibilities, we have the following advantages:
-  * Concurrency issues (if any) in the recommender will not propagate to the lifecycle management component like MCM.
+  * Concurrency issues (if any) in the scaling-advisor will not propagate to the lifecycle management component like MCM.
-  * There will be no overlap/conflict of tuning parameters between the scaling recommender and the lifecycle management component.
+  * There will be no overlap/conflict of tuning parameters between the scaling-advisor  and the lifecycle management component.
-  * Simplifies the code base as there is no provider-specific implementation in the scaling recommendation.
+  * Simplifies the code base as there is no provider-specific implementation in the scaling advice.
-* Leverages a real kube-scheduler running as part of a virtual cluster to run simulations and make recommendations.
+* Leverages a real kube-scheduler running as part of a virtual cluster to run simulations and provide scaling advice.
   * This removes any possibility of deviating from the actual kube-scheduler (default or custom) decisions.
   * Minimises the possibility of over provisioning nodes that CA suffers from.
-  * In the absence of explicit instance priority, scaling recommendations also respects `preferredDuringSchedulingIgnoredDuringExecution` and chooses cost-optimised instance types that statisfy the unschedulable pod requirements more closely.
+  * In the absence of explicit instance priority, scaling advice also respects `preferredDuringSchedulingIgnoredDuringExecution` and chooses cost-optimised instance types that statisfy the unschedulable pod requirements more closely.
   * Automatically supports [cluster wide default scheduling constraints](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/#cluster-level-default-constraints).
 * The lifecycle management component controls the execution of the scaling advice.
 This differs from the current hard coded prioritization in CA where scale-outs are always prioritized over scale-ins.
-* Scaling recommender attempts to minimize the overall *price* of scaled-out resources.
+* scaling-advisor attempts to minimize the overall *price* of scaled-out resources.
 CPU and memory are treated differentially in the computation of waste for evaluating the node score.
 This was achieved by pre-computing the relevant cost ratios for the given cloud provider and region.

   > NOTE: As part of the POC only CPU and Memory were considered for scoring nodes.
 However during productization this can be further improved.
-* Scaling recommender does a better job balancing scale-outs across availability zones.
+* scaling-advisor does a better job balancing scale-outs across availability zones.
 In a single simulation run it takes a cross product of single instance type and multiple zones and takes the best score.

 #### Scalability
-Anectodally we observed that scaling recommender POC was faster than CA in computing scaling plan for large clusters like HANA.
+Anectodally we observed that scaling advisor POC was faster than CA in computing scaling plan for large clusters like HANA.
 However, we are yet to carry out rigorous benchmarking which will be done during productization.

 ### Proof of concept validation